Rulo Site - Walla Walla Valley, WA

 Just grade it.
 Seasonal collapses and the County's team of enthusiastic grader operators regularly refresh the cut faces at Rulo.

 Local unconformities separate units.
 Four generations of sheeted Touchet-type clastic dikes are associated with packages of sediment at Rulo.
 The dike sets are truncated by erosional surfaces (a,b,c,d), highlighting the fact diking was repetitive.
 Note the dikes never crosscut younger horizons, only older ones; they are not liquefaction features.
 Sheeted clastic dikes in Eastern Washington are found exclusively within the margins of scabland floodways.
-Stratigraphy redrawn from Bader et al. (2016).
+My sketch condenses the stratigraphy described by Bader et al. (2016) into a fieldbook-friendly column.

 Thrust fault.
 A small thrust displaces Miocene basalt and an overlying gravel containing locally-derived basaltic clasts.
 A thin, mica-bearing sandstone unit lies just above and is also involved in faulting.
 The reddened, silty material above remains undeformed.
 Timing of the rupture predates deposition of at least a portion of the Pleistocene section, indicating the fault formed at least a few thousand years ago and likely more than 10 ka.